okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/aspnet/challengeintegrationsteps.md

-The following instructions detail step-by-step how to integrate the Google Authenticator challenge flow into your app.

 ### 1 - 4: Sign-in and Select Authenticator
-The challenge flow follows the same first four steps as the Enrollment flow
+The challenge flow follows the same first four steps as the [Enrollment flow](/docs/guides/authenticators-google-authenticator/aspnet/main/#integrate-sdk-for-authenticator-enrollment):

 * Build a sign-in page on the client
 * Authenticate the user credentials